 - 34. In accordance with the Act we would hope that a worker would make their disclosure via GCRB's procedure; however, disclosure to certain other organisations may be protected by law.
 These organisations are laid out in the regulations and depending on the nature of the concern e.g. the Health and Safety Executive if it concerns safety, the Scottish Environmental Protection Agency if it is about damage to the environment, Audit Scotland if it concerns public administration, misuse of public funds, fraud or corruption.
 Further details of relevant organisations can be obtained from the Gov.UK website. - 35.
-Further guidance on Public Interest Disclosure can be obtained from the relevant organisations including: - Protect (formerly Public Concern at Work) www.protect-advice.org.uk - Audit Scotland www.audit-scotland.gov.uk - The Advisory Conciliation and Arbitration Service (ACAS) www.acas.org.uk - Your trade union
+Further guidance on Public Interest Disclosure can be obtained from the relevant organisations including: - Public Concern at Work - Audit Scotland - The Advisory Conciliation and Arbitration Service (ACAS) - Your trade union